 Nursing Problem List Subset of SNOMED CT

 The use of a common list of SNOMED CT concepts will maximize data interoperability among institutions.
-Local problem list vocabularies often need to expand to satisfy specific user needs.
-Institutions that are using their own nursing problem list vocabularies are encouraged to map them to SNOMED CT with a focus on these nursing diagnosis concepts to facilitate data interoperability.
+However, local problem list vocabularies often need to be expanded to satisfy specific user needs.
+Users should check to see if SNOMED CT contains terminology for concepts they need to fulfill their local requirements and use case.
 The UMLS Terminology Services (UTS) includes a SNOMED CT browser that may be used for this purpose.
 The SNOMED CT Browser is available through the SNOMED CT menu of the UTS.

-Choice of SNOMED CT concepts
+Choice of SNOMED CT Concepts

 To find the most appropriate SNOMED CT concepts for each problem list term, the following guidelines are used:

 - Only FSN (Fully Specified Name) SNOMED CT atoms are included (Term Type [TTY] = "FN").
 Each SNOMED CT concept has a UMLS CUI (concept unique identifier) that has at least one term (atom) from at least one nursing vocabulary.
 If cross-mappings between nursing vocabulary and SNOMED CT are avaialable in the UMLS Metathesaurus, those concepts are also included in this subset.

 - Only active SNOMED CT concepts are included.